 More Places to See Manatees in Orlando

 Nothing compares to seeing Florida manatees in the wild.
-And there are plenty more places to see them in the wild near Orlando, listed in the next section.
+And there are plenty more places to see them in the wild in Florida, listed in the next section.

-But if you want to stay in Orlando without any travel, and in a place you're guaranteed to see manatees, then head to either SeaWorld Orlando or EPCOT.
+But if you want to stay within the Orlando city limits without any travel, and still be guaranteed to see manatees, then head to either SeaWorld Orlando or EPCOT.

 At SeaWorld Orlando, you can learn about the incredible manatee rescue efforts led by SeaWorld in partnership with multiple wildlife organizations.
 There are two manatee viewing areas at SeaWorld Orlando, including an underwater viewing area.